pfichtner/freetz-bisect/README.md

 ```
  docker run \
----net=host \            # I guess easier to handle than NAT
----privileged \          # to access /dev/ttyUSBx
-+--net=host \             # I guess easier to handle than NAT
+ --net=host \             # I guess easier to handle than NAT
-+--privileged \           # to access /dev/ttyUSBx
+ --privileged \           # to access /dev/ttyUSBx
  --rm -it \
----user 0 \              # to run apt install (missing tools for push_firmware
----entrypoint "" \       # ignore the container's entrypoint, if any
---v $PWD:/workspace      # not needed, here resists my git checkout which I do copy using "cp -aT /workspace /freetz" inside the container to have a freetz checkout
---v $PWD/dl:/freetz/dl \ # share download directory (not needed if you don't already have downloaded dependencies in the past)
--IMAGE=pfichtner/freetz \
-+--user 0 \               # run as root to install some packages needed for full automation, see below)
+ --user 0 \               # run as root to install some packages needed for full automation, see below)
-+--entrypoint "" \        # ignore the container's entrypoint, if any
+ --entrypoint "" \        # ignore the container's entrypoint
-+-v $PWD:/workspace       # not needed, here resists my git checkout which I do copy using "cp -aT /workspace /freetz" inside the container to have a freetz checkout
+ -v $PWD:/workspace       # not needed, here resists my git checkout which I do copy using "cp -aT /workspace /freetz" inside the container to have a freetz checkout
-+-v $PWD/dl:/freetz/dl \  # share download directory (not needed if you don't already have downloaded dependencies in the past)
+ -v $PWD/dl:/freetz/dl \  # share download directory (not needed if you don't already have downloaded dependencies in the past)
-+IMAGE=pfichtner/freetz \ # my version of a freetz docker image
+ pfichtner/freetz \       # my version of a freetz docker image
  /bin/bash
 ```

 ### as root
 ```